Jeff Astle: Retirement, death and legacy

 After his retirement, Astle launched an industrial cleaning business, working around the Burton upon Trent area.
 He also made television comedy appearances with Frank Skinner and David Baddiel on Fantasy Football League.

 On 19 January 2002, Astle choked to death at his daughter's home, aged 59.
 The cause of death was a degenerative brain disease that had first become apparent as much as five years earlier.

 Consultant neuropathologist Dr Derek Robson told an inquest that Astle had had a brain condition which was likely to have been exacerbated by heading a football and he found considerable evidence of trauma, similar to that found in boxers' brains.

 Astle had been described as an "exceptional" header of the ball, and the coroner found that the repeated minor traumas had been the cause of his death, as the leather footballs used in Astle's playing days were considerably heavier than the plastic ones used later, especially when wet.

 A verdict of death by industrial injury was recorded.

 This was not the first case of a footballer's illness or death (particularly in the form of Alzheimer's or dementia type symptoms) being connected to heading leather footballs, another example being the former Tottenham Hotspur captain Danny Blanchflower, who died of Alzheimer's disease in December 1993.
 In 2014, the Justice for Jeff campaign was launched, calling for an independent inquiry into a possible link between degenerative brain disease and heading footballs.
 Subsequently, Astle was confirmed as the first British footballer known to have died as a result of heading a football.

 In the same year it was claimed by a neurosurgeon that Astle had died as a result of chronic traumatic encephalopathy (CTE), a disease previously associated with boxers.

-On the day after his death, West Bromwich Albion held a minute's silence in honour of Astle, before their home match against Walsall.
+On the day after his death, West Bromwich Albion held a minute's silence in honour of Astle, before their home match against Black Country rivals Walsall.
 Albion striker Jason Roberts scored the only goal of the game and celebrated by removing his jersey to reveal a T-shirt bearing Astle's image.